Skip to main content

 Custom deployment protection rules are available in public repositories for all plans.
 For access to custom deployment protection rules in private or internal repositories, you must use GitHub Enterprise.
 For more information, see "GitHub’s plans."

-Note: Custom deployment protection rules are currently in public beta and subject to change.
+Custom deployment protection rules are currently in public preview and subject to change.

 About custom deployment protection rules